 It may feel counterintuitive or inappropriate to negotiate medical bills, but some providers actually expect it.
 While it may seem awkward at first, negotiating medical bills can help make them more manageable.
 Additionally, negotiating may even help avoid a credit score ding, or worse, getting sued.

-For starters, reaching out to the provider’s billing department directly to see if negotiation is possible might be an option.
+For starters, reaching out to the provider’s billing department directly to see if negotiation of medical debt is possible might be an option.
 Many providers have financial departments that can determine if patients qualify for discounts or reductions.
 Remember, when negotiating, try to be as polite as possible.
 But it can be helpful to be persistent, too.

 Another point to remember is that providers may favor cash.
 So those who can afford to make a lump sum payment might consider asking if the provider offers a discount for a cash payment.